By Chet Yarbrough

 Growing millions into billions of dollars is unquestionably a great accomplishment, born of hard work, dedication, and tenacity.
 (Of course, it helps to start out, like Donald Trump, with a million dollars or more.)

 Charles, David, and William Koch offer great opportunities for workers of the world through the arithmetic of profit, growth, and self-interest.
-If a worker is not smart or healthy enough to join the Kochs’ group of workers, they have no value; they are the bums one sees sleeping on the sidewalk, neighborhood gang members selling drugs and sex, or beggars asking for lose change.
+However, if a worker is not smart or healthy enough to join the Kochs’ group of workers, they have no value; they are the bums one sees sleeping on the sidewalk, gang members selling drugs and sex, or beggars asking for lose change.

 Schulman infers the Koch brother’s arithmetic view of the world is skewed.
 The Koch’s imply only market driven, free choice of employees is what makes companies and America grow stronger.
 Charles argument is compelling except it is based on theories of two academics (Rand’s self-interest and a distortion Hayek’s economic beliefs).
 When 21st century Americans cannot get a decent education, they are on a treadmill of malnutrition and genetic disadvantage.
 They often live in unsafe and unhealthy environments, and are destined to become part of an underclass society.